 Embassy supports our residents from street to housed and employed, with training and aftercare so they can run their own home and contribute back into society.

-Read on to find out how, and how you can help.
+Read on to find out how we do this… and how you can help.

-All our guests have been assessed and referred by key workers at partnering councils and agencies.
-Guests must be motivated and committed to the process.
-We are open to all men aged 18+, from all backgrounds and guests stay for free even if they are in employment.
-As long as our clients report to the bus on time each night, follow some basic rules and engage with the process, the bed is theirs until they are provided with more permanent accommodation.
+All our residents have been assessed and referred by key workers at partnering councils and agencies.
+Residents must be motivated and committed to the process and we are open to all men aged 18+, from all backgrounds.
+As long as they follow some basic rules and engage with the process, the room is theirs until they are provided with more permanent accommodation.

 We also have exciting plans to develop 40 modular homes so we can give people their own front door.